garrettdowd/py_ptv/README.md

 - x264vfw codec (For avi recording)

 ## Download
-1) Clone or download this repository somewhere in your Vissim project directory.
+1) Clone or download this repository somewhere in your Vissim project directory (or somewhere safe).
 The location should not change.
 1) In command prompt `cd` to the downloaded directory with the `setup.py` file
 1) Install the package with pip `pip install -e .`